 Reconstituting the lot, jogging my trace memories, triggering a kaleidoscope of flashbacks.
 Piecing together my condensed reminiscences of both high points and seemingly mundane moments.
 Blending high and low politics with accounts of the ebb and flow of everyday life, of friends, relatives, aches and pains, chance encounters, street life and the weather.

-Containing something unknown yet familiar, finding the extra in the ordinary, making boredom and disappointment engrossing rather than churlish, revealing to people things they knew but did not know they knew.
+Containing something unknown yet familiar, finding the extra in the ordinary,the incidents in the mundane, making boredom and disappointment engrossing rather than churlish, revealing to people things they knew but did not know they knew.
 In the spirit of the truth, fleshing out the bare bones of my tale, grafting elements of various genres, laced liberally with references reverential

 I’ll send an SOS to the world